 For the Sun-Dried Tomato & Mozzarella Filling

-How to Make the Perfect Stuffed Mozzarella Bread Bombs:
+How to Make Stuffed Mozzarella Bombs

 Make the Dough: